dgkeyes/teachingR/datasets.md

 - [synthpop R package](https://cran.r-project.org/web/packages/synthpop/synthpop.pdf): "A tool for producing synthetic versions of microdata containing confidential information so that they are safe to be released to users for exploratory analysis"
 - [Wakefield R package](https://github.com/trinker/wakefield): Package to make fake datasets
 - [OpenSDPsynthR](https://github.com/opensdp/OpenSDPsynthR): "A project to generate realistic synthetic unit-level longitudinal education data to empower collaboration in education analytics."
 A description of the data generated is [here](https://drive.google.com/file/d/0BzA6GcmEs1BZTzFuY1ZBV3c5aUNfSkVVLXJTMmk4NjlwaV9n/view?usp=sharing).
+- [Faketucky](https://github.com/opensdp/faketucky): "The Faketucky synthetic college-going analysis file contains high school and college outcome data for two graduating cohorts of approximately 40,000 students.
+There are no real children in the dataset, but it mirrors the relationships between variables present in real data."

 # Collections of datasets
 - [Rdatasets](https://vincentarelbundock.github.io/Rdatasets/datasets.html): "Rdatasets is a collection of 1161 datasets that were originally distributed alongside the statistical software environment R and some of its add-on packages.
 The goal is to make these data more broadly accessible for teaching and statistical software development."